-This allows you to move the shift lever out of Park if the normal method of pushing on the brake pedal and pressing the release button does not work.
+This allows you to move the shift lever out of Park if the normal method of pushing on the brake pedal and pressing the release button does not work

-1. Set the Parking brake.

-2. Remove the key from the ignition switch.

-- 3. Place a cloth on the edge of the shift lever console outer frame.
-Remove the frame by carefully prying on the edge with a small flat-tipped screwdriver (not included in the tool kit). - 4.
-Insert the key in the shift lock release slot.
+- 1. Set the Parking brake. - 2.
+Remove the key from the ignition switch. - 3.
+Place a cloth on the edge of the shift lever console outer frame.
+Remove the frame by carefully prying on the edge with a small flat-tipped screwdriver (not included in the tool kit).

+4. Insert the key in the Shift Lock

+Release slot.

-- 5. Push down on the key while you press the release button and move the shift lever out of Park to Neutral. - 6.
-Remove the key from the Shift Lock Release.
+5. Push down on the key while you press the release button on the shift lever and move the shift lever out of Park to Neutral.

+6. Remove the key from the Shift Lock Release.
 Reinstall the outer frame.
 Depress the brake pedal and restart the engine.

-If you need to use the Shift Lock Release, it means your vehicle is developing a problem.
-Have the vehicle checked by your Honda dealer.
+If you need to use the Shift Lock Release, it means your car is developing a problem.
+Have the car checked by your Honda dealer.